-CSU Pueblo School of Nursing utilizes the services of CastleBranch.
+CSU-Pueblo School of Nursing utilizes the services of CastleBranch.
 CastleBranch is a service that allows students to order their own background check and drug screen online.
 The Compliance Tracker of CastleBranch provides secure, online storage for required documentation such as immunizations, certifications, licensure, background check, and drug screen.
-All documents submitted must be in PDF format.
-Information collected through CastleBranch is secure, tamper-proof, and confidential.
-Students are responsible for all CastleBranch costs.
-Students must always maintain current documentation of mandatory requirements throughout the program.
-Students who are out of compliance are ineligible to perform clinical practicums until requirements are complete.
-All requirements must remain current in CastleBranch while the student is progressing in the graduate nursing program, whether or not the student is in clinical rotation.
-Failure to do so may affect program progression.
-Mandatory documentation includes:
+All documents submitted must be in PDF

-1. Current proof of immunizations:
+1. Current proof of immunizations including:

+Tdap

+-Must provide documentation of a Tdap booster within the past 10 years.

+Hepatitis B Vaccine (series of three)

+- -Must provide documentation of one of the following: - 3 immunization dates - Positive titer results showing immunity with either the lab results or verification by a physician

+Measles, Mumps, Rubella (MMR)

+- -Must provide documentation of one of the following: - 2 immunization dates - Positive titer results for all three components showing immunity with either the lab results or verification by a physician

+Varicella

-- a.
-Tdap - Must provide documentation of Tdap booster within the past 10 years. - b.
-Hepatitis B Vaccine (series of three) - Must provide documentation of one of the following: - 3 immunization dates - Positive titer results showing immunity with either the lab results or verification by a physician. - c.
-Measles, Mumps Rubella (MMR - Must provide documentation of one of the following: - 2 immunization dates - Positive titer results for all three components showing immunity with either the lab results or verification by a physician. - d.
-Varicella - Must provide documentation of one of the following: - 2 immunization dates - Positive titer results showing immunity with either the lab results or verification by a physician. - ♦ History of the disease with not be accepted - e.
+- -Must provide documentation of one of the following: - 2 immunization dates - Positive titer results showing immunity with either the lab results or verification by a physician - -History of the disease will not be accepted.

 Flu Vaccine

-Must annually provide documentation of a flu vaccine by October 25th of the current flu season, regardless of when the previous vaccine was administered.
+-Must annually provide documentation of a flu vaccine by October 25th of the current flu season, regardless of when the previous vaccine was administered.